scbigler/sqlalchemy-data-exploration/README.md

 Python: SQLAlchemy ORM Queries, Pandas, and Matplotlib libraries; APIs; Flask The Flask applicaiton was created so that the climate data can be accessible via API calls.

+## Data Analysis and Exploration

+First, set up base, create classes for each table, and connect to the sqlite database.

 ![Precipitation](/images/precip.png)